Phones · Resale guide

 Insider Checks

 THE FLASHLIGHT-IN-PORT TEST.
 Shine your phone flashlight into the charging port.
-Look for heavy lint buildup, corrosion, or green/white residue.
-Green residue often means water damage the seller hasn’t disclosed.
-Heavy lint is normal but can cause intermittent charging issues, a ₹800-2,500 repair.
+Look for lint, corrosion, or green/white residue.
+Heavy lint buildup can cause intermittent charging issues, while green residue almost always indicates undisclosed water damage.
+A clean port is a good sign.
+Repair cost if corroded: ₹2,500-4,000 for authorized repair.

 THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom with a flashlight.
+Look at the speaker grilles at the bottom with a flashlight.
 If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
-Original meshes accumulate micro-dust that’s hard to fully clean.
-A hidden water damage issue can lead to ₹5,000-15,000 in future repairs.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+If suspected: hidden water damage could mean ₹5,000-8,000 in future repairs.

-THE VIBRATION TEST.
-Go to Settings > Sound & Vibration and test the vibration intensity.
-The haptic feedback should feel crisp and consistent.
-If it feels dull, buzzy, or rattly, the vibration motor might be failing or replaced with a cheap part.
-This is a minor but annoying issue, potentially a ₹1,500-3,000 repair.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration and try out the vibration patterns.
+The haptic motor should produce a consistent, clean vibration.
+If it feels dull, buzzy, or rattly, the motor might be failing or has been replaced with a cheap knockoff.
+This is a ₹1,500-2,500 repair.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
-This renders the phone useless to you.
-ALWAYS ask the seller to factory reset the device in front of you and proceed through the initial setup until you reach the home screen without any previous account prompts.
+The phone looks perfect, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This is Factory Reset Protection (FRP).
+ALWAYS factory reset the device in front of the seller and complete the initial setup process before you hand over any cash.
+If it gets stuck, don’t buy it.

 Fake Battery Health Reading.
-Some apps or modified software can spoof battery health percentages to show a higher number than reality.
-The only real test is actual usage—if a phone showing 90% battery dies in a few hours of light use, the reading is fake.
-Use AccuBattery to get a more reliable estimate over time, or negotiate based on expected usage.
+Some apps or modified software can spoof battery health percentages.
+The real test is actual usage—if the phone dies in 3 hours despite showing 90% health, the reading is fake.
+Use AccuBattery to get a more reliable estimate.

-“Frankenstein” Phone.
+Frankenstein Phone.
 This is a device assembled from parts of multiple broken phones.
-It might work initially but will likely have compatibility issues or premature failures.
-Look for “Unknown Part” warnings if Vivo has such a feature in its settings, or inconsistencies in build quality, screw types, or internal components (if you can somehow peek inside).
+It might look functional but will have underlying issues.
+Look for multiple “Unknown Part” entries if there’s a parts history section (not common on Vivo) or inconsistencies in build quality.

 Fake Box and Accessories.
-The phone itself might be genuine, but the seller provides a counterfeit box, charger, or cable.
-Counterfeit chargers can be dangerous and damage the phone’s battery.
-Always inspect the quality of the charger, cable, and box print.
-Genuine accessories have specific weight, feel, and branding.
+The phone itself might be genuine, but the box, charger, and cable are counterfeit.
+Counterfeit chargers are dangerous and can damage the phone.
+Check the weight and print quality of the box, and the build quality of the cable—originals are usually heavier and have sharper printing.

 Seller’s Guide — How to Maximize Your Vivo V40 Resale